jamme05/GlobalGraphicsWebEngine/README.md

 ### Experimental thoughts:
 - The current name I came up with in a couple of seconds and will probably be changed to something shorter and more "flashy".
 - The base engine might get the option to dynamicly switch between engines on will.
-Which will be a safety in case of an engine error (specificly targeted at WebGPU or any future implamentations)
+Which will be a safety in case of an engine error (specificly targeted at WebGPU or any future implementations)
 - Once I have a strong base finished I might attempt to create an external engine for making projects.
 With creating this I will make a less "human" internal functions as well as better methods of saving *Scenes.
+- Automatic usage of multithreading to be able to perform internal operations faster. (it will be possible to disable this if implemented)

-*I'm unsure of when and how I will implament scenes/nodes which it's usually called.
+*I'm unsure of when and how I will implement scenes/nodes which it's usually called.
 In the beginning the base engine will only be able to support a single scene.
 But the api will be fluid enough so if needed, it can be created yourself.

 ### Final thoughts: